What Is Your Burden of Proof When Filing an Insurance Claim?

 Learn more about the Senior Claim Law Associate (SCLA) designation.

-[Note: Policyholders should also take care to ensure that the engineer report was actually written by a state-licensed engineer.
-In some cases, these damage inspections are conducted by contractors, consultants, home inspectors, and others who are not licensed engineers and the reports that they compose are subsequently sent to engineers to sign and affix their seal before forwarding them to an insurance company for their use.
-When you find the inevitable errors or omissions in these reports resulting from the unprofessional inspection or observation and report them to the insurance company, be certain that the insurance company is not responding to you with advice from the same unlicensed consultant rather than a licensed engineer.
+[Note: Policyholders should also ensure that a state-licensed engineer wrote the engineer report.
+In some cases, these damage inspections are conducted by contractors, consultants, home inspectors, and others who are not licensed engineers, and the reports that they compose are subsequently sent to engineers to sign and affix their seal before forwarding them to an insurance company for their use.
+When you find the inevitable errors or omissions in these reports resulting from the unprofessional inspection or observation and report them to the insurance company, be sure that the insurance company is not responding to you with advice from the same unlicensed consultant rather than a licensed engineer.
 I have communicated with some insurance adjusters who, themselves, were not aware of the difference.]

 (c) James H. Bushart, 2017

-This Blog/Web Site is made available by James H. Bushart, Public Adjuster LLC for educational purposes only as well as to give you general information and a general understanding of the work of a public adjuster, not to provide specific legal advice.
-The authors and/or site manager make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
-By using this blog site, you understand that there is no public adjuster/client relationship between you and James H. Bushart, Public Adjuster.
-The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state, nor should it be used as a substitute for competent maintenance or repair advice from a qualified contractor licensed to perform work in your state.
+This Blog/Website is made available by James H. Bushart, Public Adjuster LLC, for educational purposes only and to give you general information and a general understanding of the work of a public adjuster, not to provide specific legal advice.
+The authors and site manager make no representations as to the accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
+By using this blog site, you understand there is no public adjuster/client relationship between you and James H. Bushart, Public Adjuster.
+The Blog/Website should not be used as a substitute for competent legal advice from a licensed professional attorney in your state, nor should it be used as a substitute for capable maintenance or repair advice from a qualified contractor licensed to perform work in your state.